Queen's Own Cameron Highlanders of Canada: Formation

-The Great War
+Great War

 When the First World War broke out the Canadian Army did not mobilize based on its existing structure.
 Instead Sir Sam Hughes, the Minister of Militia created an entirely new table of organization with numbered battalions raised on geographical lines.
 This often meant that more than one militia regiment contributed men to a single new Canadian Expeditionary Force (CEF) Battalion.
 Under this mobilization plan militia regiments were to remain in Canada acting only as drafting units.
 Initially the Camerons were tasked with raising a company.
 The First Volunteer Overseas Company mobilized 7 officers and 250 other ranks under Captain John Geddes.
 This company mustered at Camp Valcartier to be formed into a battalion with companies from three other Canadian highland regiments, the 16th Battalion (Canadian Scottish), CEF.
 The Camerons next mobilized the Second Volunteer Overseas Company providing the second-in-command, Major D. S. MacKay, a company (10 officers, 250 other ranks) and a signals section for what would become the 27th (City of Winnipeg) Battalion (The Royal Winnipeg Rifles).
 It would not be until December 1914 that the regiment would be permitted to raise an entire battalion for overseas service.

 On 18 December 1914, the Camerons received authority to raise a complete battalion for overseas service and the Volunteer Overseas Battalion was gazetted and mobilization commenced under command of Lieutenant-Colonel Robert M. Thomson.
 The battalion began training at Minto Armoury in Winnipeg and was soon re-designated the 43rd Battalion (Cameron Highlanders of Canada), CEF.
 On 29 May 1915 the battalion entrained for Montreal and deployment overseas.
 Embarking on HMTS Grampian on 9 June with a complement of 39 officers and 1,020 other ranks, the 43rd arrived in England on 8 June, disembarking at Davenport and proceeding by train to Lower St Martin's Plain, Shorncliffe.
 Arriving at the camp to find nothing ready for them, the Camerons set about pitching tents and setting up camp.
 The battalion made camp so expertly that they continued to be tasked to prepare camp for newly arriving units.